nictur/lesson-task-htmlcss-module2-lesson2/README.md

 ## Task 2

 In this task we will be adding the contact form to the contact.html page.
+You can just focus on adding the elements in HTML, you don't need to work on layout in CSS as we haven't covered layout yet in the course.

 ## Brief